 Score explanation: Washington State University Pullman, where the undergraduate campus is located, has a Student Green Fund that is accessible to all WSU students.
-The Student Green Fund is not advertised at the Spokane Health Sciences campus, where the pre-clerkship College of Medicine is located, nor at the clerkship campuses in Everett, Vancouver, or Tri-Cities, but the fund is accessible to these who located for it.
-There are efforts to expend advertising to all compuses highlighting this initiatives or QI projects.
+The Student Green Fund is not advertised at the Spokane Health Sciences campus, where the pre-clerkship College of Medicine is located, nor at the clerkship campuses in Everett, Vancouver, or Tri-Cities, but the fund is accessible to those who look for it.
+There are efforts to expand advertising to all campuses highlighting this opportunity.